-Alcohol Blending Solution can be used as an alternative to 91% alcohol for removing, lightening, blending and painting ink onto a surface.
-It makes the inks flow and spread out in a slightly different way than alcohol, so it’s fun to try with your projects.
+Alcohol Blending Solution can be used as an alternative to 91% alcohol for blending, lightening, and removing ink from a painting.
+It makes the inks flow in a slightly different way than plain alcohol, so it’s fun to try with your projects

 - This can also be used to remove ink during clean-up.